Lydia of Thyatira: New Testament narrative

-Wayne Grudem sees the story of Lydia as being an example of effectual calling.
+Wayne Grudem sees the story of Lydia as an example of effectual calling.

 Background

-Lydia was most likely Ancient Greek, since originating from Thyatira, Asia Minor, but probably romanized one, while she lived in a Roman settlement.
-She was evidently a well-to-do agent of a purple-dye firm in Thyatira, a city southeast of Pergamum and approximately 40 mi inland, across the Aegean Sea from Athens.
+Lydia was most likely Ancient Greek, since she originated from Thyatira, Asia Minor, but probably a romanized one, as she lived in a Roman settlement.
+She was evidently a well-to-do agent of a purple-dye firm in Thyatira, a city southeast of Pergamum and about 40 mi inland, across the Aegean Sea from Athens.
 Lydia insisted on giving hospitality to Apostle Paul and his companions in Philippi.
 They stayed with her until their departure, through Amphipolis and Apollonia, to Thessalonica (Acts 16:40–17:1).

-Paul, Silas and Timothy were traveling through the region of Philippi when they encounter "a reputable businesswoman and possibly a widow... [who] was a righteous Gentile or 'God-fearer' attracted to Judaism". "[S]he was one of a large group [considered]... sympathizers with Judaism, believers in the one God, but who had not yet become 'proselytes' or taken the final step to conversion to Judaism".
+Paul, Silas, and Timothy were traveling through the region of Philippi when they encountered "a reputable businesswoman and possibly a widow... [who] was a righteous Gentile or 'God-fearer' attracted to Judaism". "[S]he was one of a large group [considered]... sympathizers with Judaism, believers in the one God, but who had not yet become 'proselytes' or taken the final step to conversion to Judaism".

 Because these encounters and events take place "in what is now Europe", Lydia is considered "the first 'European' Christian convert".